EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 assemblers, which not only includes the accuracy of the assembly, but also their computational overhead.
 Compare these factors to what you have available.
-For example, very diverse samples with a lot of sequence data uses a lot of memory with SPAdes.
+For example, very diverse samples with a lot of sequence data uses a lot of memory with metaSPAdes.

-|image1|\ To run metaspades you would execute the following commands (but don't run it now!):
+|image1|\ To run metaSPAdes you would execute the following commands (but don't run it now!):

 .. code-block:: bash